 Do you think you can get 20 visitors to an article every day?

-Do you think over the next year you could write 30 articles?
+Over the next year could you write 30 articles?

 Do you think you could write a call to action that converts 1% of people?